 Travel Expense - No expenditures of District money for travel expenses of spouses of District officials or employees were noted.
 No travel advances to District officials or employees were noted.

-Business Transactions - Business transactions between the District and District officials or employees were as follows:
+Business Transactions - No business transactions between the District and District officials or employees were noted.